 If you have a disability and require us to make any adjustments in our communications to help you please contact us as soon as possible.
-If you have any questions or need any advice, please email us at a second domain or call us on and we will do our best to help.
+If you have any questions or need any advice, please email us at any advice or call us on any descriptions and we will do our best to help.